danapsta/Deploy/README.md

 # Pre-requisites

 1. Download the relevant Agent from NCentral and place in the **Applications\Agent** folder.
-2. Have the client's nwadmin password ready (script will prompt for this before running)
+2. Have the client's local admin password ready (script will prompt for this before running)
 3. Have the client's NetExtender connection information ready (if needing to remotely connect).
 4. Have the client's Domain Administration credentials ready (if joining to the domain during the baselining process)
 5. Know, in general, what applications and specific baseline considerations are needed for the specific client (NetExtender, Office 365, Etc...)
 6. Make sure you don't set a user password during OOB setup.
 This won't "break" the script, but you will have to enter the user password each time the machine automatically reboots (5 times).
-The script will automatically apply the nwadmin password when it is completely finished.
+The script will automatically apply the local admin password when it is completely finished.

 # How to Use